Concentrations

 Who can declare a concentration?
 Are they mandatory?
 How many can I declare?

-For CIS degrees, only students in the CSCI and NETS programs can currently declare concentrations.
-The ASCS program (the BAS in Computer Science, not the BSE), DMD and CMPE programs do not currently offer concentrations.
+For CIS degrees, only students in the CSCI and CMPE programs can currently declare concentrations.
+Other programs do not currently offer concentrations.

-Concentrations were introduced with the new curricula for students entering in Fall 2020 or later, but older CSCI and NETS students are also able to declare a concentration.
-You can only take concentrations that are available with your current degree: a CSCI student cannot declare a NETS concentration like Economics and Networked Markets, or vice versa.
-Note also that both CSCI and NETS offer Data Science concentrations, though with different sets of eligible courses.
+For CSCI, concentrations were introduced with the new curricula for students entering in Fall 2020 or later, but older CSCI students are also able to declare a concentration.
+You can only take concentrations that are available with your current degree: a CSCI student cannot declare a CMPE concentration like CHIPs, or vice versa.

 Available concentrations

-Please see the list of CSCI concentrations, and NETS concentrations (also called depth areas).
+Please see the lists of CSCI concentrations and CMPE concentrations.

 Does a concentration require extra classes?